spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 ### Configure OIDC Identity Provider

-Platforms that use PXK can use the OIDC IDP feature.
+Platforms that use PXK can use the OIDC IDP feature, which offers the convenience of managing OIDC at the Kubernetes layer.
+The OIDC IDP feature is particularly useful for environments that do not have their own IDP configured.
+In this scenario, you can leverage Palette as an IDP without having to configure a third-party IDP.
+We also support the ability to take advantage of other OIDC providers by making it possible for you to configure OIDC at the tenant level.
+For additional flexibility, if you wish to use a different IDP than the one configured at the tenant level, you can select a different IDP by adding the OIDC configuration to your cluster profile.

 When you add the PXK pack to a cluster profile, Palette displays the following OIDC IDP options.

 All the options require you to map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to [Create Role Bindings](/clusters/cluster-management/cluster-rbac/#createrolebindings).